mwojnars/hypertag/README.md

         tableRow 'Cybertruck'

 What a clean piece of code compared to the always-cluttered HTML?
-In raw HTML, and in many templating languages too, you would need to do much more typing:
+In raw HTML, and in many templating languages too, you would need much more typing:

 ```html
 <table>